Mahbubur Raschid: Early life and education

 Germany, and Italy between 1961 and 1967.

 Career

 Raschid began his banking career in 1939 and held executive roles, including deputy managing director of the National Bank of Pakistan in East Pakistan and founding managing director of the Industrial Development Bank of Pakistan.
-After his tenure at SBP, he was appointed deputy chairman of the Planning Commission on July 1, 1971.
+After his tenure at the SBP, he was appointed deputy chairman of the Planning Commission on July 1, 1971.

 Awards and recognition

 Raschid was awarded the Tamgha-e-Pakistan in 1959 and the Sitara-e-Quaid-e-Azam in 1964.